Niagara Beer TrailMay 17, 2018

 Then turn back to Niagara Falls for the final two stops.
-First stop is Taps on Queen Street Brewhouse and Grill.
+The first stop is Taps on Queen Street Brewhouse and Grill.

-This venue offers a wide range of brews, some in-house and others more famous brands.
+This venue offers a wide range of brews, some in-house and other more famous brands.
 Another comfortable, 140-seat setting to enjoy a meal with your drink.